Rate-Induced Tipping to Metastable Zombie Fires: R-tipping to a Hot Metastable State and Zombie Fires

-We now demonstrate that the soil respiration function $R^*_s(T)$ introduced in section~\ref{sec:msrmhs} gives rise to a new alternative transient state at high $T$ that could explain smouldering ``Zombie fires"~\cite{BBC2021}.
-This is evidenced by two remarkable results of the soil-carbon model~\eqref{eq: SmallParam}--\eqref{eq: SmallParam2} with realistic soil parameters, realistic microbial soil respiration function $R_s(T)=R_s^*(T)$, and different climate-change scenarios $T_a(rt)$ based on real weather data from Cherskii in Siberia~\cite{noauthor_chersky_nodate}.

-\begin{itemize} \item[(a)] {\em R-tipping to a hot metastable state.} The more realistic $R_s(T)=R_s^*(T)$ in~\eqref{eq: SmallParam}--\eqref{eq: SmallParam2} breaks the vicious cycle (or thermal runaway) giving rise to a {hot metastable state} at high soil temperatures $T \approx T^*$.
+The more realistic $R_s(T)=R_s^*(T)$ introduced in section~\ref{sec: rtscm} gives rise to a {hot metastable state} at high soil temperatures $T \approx T^*$.
 This state is reminiscent of ``Zombie fires" observed in tropical and arctic peatlands~\cite{BBC2021,Scholten2021,mccarty_arctic_2020,vaughan_arctic_2020}: such fires appear to be extinguished, but smoulder underground throughout the winter and re-emerge the following year~\cite{Scholten2021}.
 Zombie fires are generally believed to happen as a result of surface wildfires~\cite{BBC2021}.
-Here, we suggest that R-tipping to a subsurface hot metastable state due to atmospheric warming is a main cause of Zombie fires.
-Furthermore, we show that such R-tipping can be triggered by realistic climate patterns ranging from summer heatwaves to global warming scenarios.
+However, as far as we know, there have been no attempts to explain this phenomenon.
+Here, we propose a hypothesis that R-tipping to a subsurface hot metastable state due to atmospheric warming is a main cause of Zombie fires.
+Our hypothesis is based on two remarkable results of the soil-carbon model~\eqref{eq: SmallParam}--\eqref{eq: SmallParam2} for realistic soil parameters and different climate-change scenarios $T_a(rt)$ based on real weather data~\cite{noauthor_chersky_nodate}.